ryzhong/highest-profit/README.md

 This app reads a CSV file and creates a filtered JSON format data file and looks for the highest profit values.

 1. The CSV file "data.csv" will be read and then print out the total number of rows of data in the CSV file.

-Removes all rows of non-numerical values in the profit column and prints out the new number of rows.
+Then removes all rows of non-numerical values in the profit column and prints out the new number of rows.

 2. The program will then convert contents of part 1 into JSON format and write into a new file "data2.json".

 Then prints the top 20 rows of highest profits.

 ## Technologies